troyvassalotti/troyv.dev/src/posts/designing-in-real-time.md

 All that said, you can watch me make changes to this site in real time by going on over to ~~nowhere~~.

-Sure, you could just keep coming back to my published site and looking around for changes.
+Sure, you could keep coming back to my published site and looking around for changes.
 But I think it's fun to open up the development process.

-It's not like it's a secret - you could just look at the ~~open branch on the repository~~.
+It's not like it's a secret - you could look at the ~~open branch on the repository~~.

 Maybe you see something I'm working on that you outright **hate**, and if that happens then I hope you @ me about it.